-

 Estate Blames Nursing Home for Elders Death

-According to a recent filed Nursing Home complaint, a resident at Trinity Health Care "was deprived of his nursing home resident's rights, including the right to be free of abuse, neglect, and mistreatment, the right to receive appropriate treatment and services and the right to receive adequate health care and supportive services.
+According to a recent filed Nursing Home complaint, a resident at Trinity Health Care "was deprived of his nursing home resident's rights, including the right to be free of abuse, neglect, and mistreatment, the right to receive appropriate treatment, services and the right to receive adequate health care and supportive services.

 The plaintiff alleges the defendant failed to implement appropriate care and measures to monitor the elder in order to prevent falls from occurring, and failed to properly hire, train and supervise its employees/agents.http://wvrecord.com/stories/511050241-estate-administrator-blames-nursing-home-operator-for-patient-s-death